 FAQs

-Why is my banana bread so gummy in the middle?
+5. Why is my banana bread gummy in the middle?

-Why is there a gummy layer on the bottom of my banana bread?
+6. Why is there a gummy layer at the bottom of my banana bread?

-That often points to excess moisture, trapped steam, or a dense compressed layer caused by mixing or leavener issues.
+A gummy bottom layer often comes from extra moisture, trapped steam, or a dense compressed crumb caused by mixing or leavener problems.

-If it is only slightly sticky from being cut too soon, it may just be a texture issue.
-If it is clearly raw in the center, bake it longer or avoid that part.
+If it is only slightly sticky because it was sliced too soon, it may just be a texture issue.
+If the center still looks raw, shiny, or batter-like, it is better to bake it longer or avoid that part.

 Conclusion